Predictive Learning on Hidden Tree-Structured Ising Models: Introduction

 \subsection{Statement of Contributions}

 We are interested in answering the following general question: \textit{How does noise affect the sample complexity of the structure and predictive learning procedure?} That is, given \textit{only} noisy observations, our goal is to learn the tree structure of the hidden layer in a well-defined and meaningful sense.
+The MLE-structure from tree-structured (noiseless) data is the output of the Chow-Liu algorithm~\citep{chow1968approximating}.
+However, the MLE-structure from noisy data is not consistent with the hidden structure in general because the graphical model of the observables is a complete graph.
+Further, the (latent) MLE of the actual interaction parameters $\theta$ of the hidden layer is intractable.
+In Sections \ref{Hidden_structure_estimation} and \ref{MLE} we explain the importance of Chow-Liu algorithm in our setting, we show why the classical MLE approach fails, and we discuss the connection between the output of the Chow-Liu algorithm and an alternative, projection-based MLE approach.

 The estimated structure is an essential statistic for estimating the underlying distribution of the hidden layer, allowing for predictive learning.
 Specifically, based on the structure estimate, we are also interested in appropriately approximating the tree-structured distribution under study, which can then be used for accurate predictions.
-We also consider the problem of hidden layer higher order moment estimation of tree-structured Ising models and, in particular, how such estimation can be efficiently performed, on the basis of noisy observations.
+We also consider the problem of hidden layer higher-order moment estimation of tree-structured Ising models and, in particular, how such estimation can be efficiently performed, on the basis of noisy observations.

-A summary of the main contributions of this paper is as follows: \begin{itemize} \item A lower bound on the number of samples needed to recover the exact hidden structure with high probability, by using the Chow-Liu algorithm.
-We also show an upper bound on the necessary number of samples for the hidden structure learning task.
+A summary of the main contributions of this paper is as follows: \begin{itemize} \item A lower bound on the sufficient number of samples needed to recover the exact hidden structure with high probability, by using the Chow-Liu algorithm.
+We also show an upper bound on the necessary number of samples for any algorithm to estimate the hidden structure.
+The proof of the lower bound follows the general structure of Lemmata 8.1-8.4 by~\cite{bresler2020learning}, however we need to extend the necessary events and prove new concentration bounds for the noisy setting.
+Although the graphical model of the observables is a complete graph we show that the Chow-Liu algorithm (with input a finite number of noisy samples) returns the exact tree of the hidden layer with high probability and we characterize its sample complexity.
+The proof of the upper bound uses the same construction of the approach in Section 7.1 by~\cite{bresler2020learning} but requires the combination of Fano's inequality and a strong data processing inequality (SDPI) by~\cite{polyanskiy2017strong}.
+Specifically, we show that SDPI's can be a useful tool to derive minimax bounds when closed form expressions or upper bounds of the KL-divergence are hard to be found.
+The later is of independent interest and it can be applied to other machine learning problems that involve noisy observations.